sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

    2. IPv4 + IPv6
 2. At egress all sections of the policy must have the same type of ACLs ie L2 or IPv4 or IPv6.
 Applying a policy which has different combinations will be inactive.
 3. All applied policies of the same type must have the same ACL key combinations across all interfaces.
 Example its not valid to apply QoS Policy P1 on Ethernet0 which uses L2 ACL1 and IPv4 ACL2 and QoS Policy P2 on Ethernet4 which uses IPv4 ACL3 and IPv6 ACL4.
+4. Flow counters are not available for QoS Policies at egress.
+5. Only policer Green and Red counters will be supported due to ASIC limitation at egress.

 # 10 Unit Test
 1. Verify Classifier creation with ACL